All Episodes

 There was no finesse time left.

-And I don't know, you know, you never know.
+And I don't know, you never know.

-It could be that they had only thrown at Richard Sherman, the cornerback one time previously.
+It could be that they had only thrown at Richard Sherman, the cornerback, one time previously.

 They hadn't used him, hadn't thrown at him all game.

-Now just to expand on my point, uh time crunch there.
+Now, just to expand on my point, time crunch there.

 I don't remember the game situation.

-I don't know how much time is all I know is okay.
+I don't know how much time.

-I was right at 40 seconds.
+All I know is, okay, I was right, 40 seconds.

-That was it.
+So that was it.

-It was it was third or fourth down.
+It was third or fourth down.

 That play ended the game.